 The Moomin Shop

 The Moomin family now have their very own shop in Covent Garden.
-Inside, you can buy books, toys and merchandise, all displayed in little blue Moomin "houses", with all sorts of goodies to tempt young and old.
+Inside, you can buy books, toys and merchandise, all displayed in little blue Moomin "houses".
 Serious fans of Moomintroll, his family and friends are spoilt for choice, too, with rare memorabilia and limited-edition items for sale, including prints of the original illustrations.